Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/practicalBigO.md

 *Will write this at a later date*

 [^1]: No I'm totally not salty.

-[^2]: Astute readers would realize that $T(n)$ actually isn't a function cause the same size inputs could have multiple outputs, but we're going to not go too hard with this.

 [^3]: In fact there are multiple definitions, but I'm going over the simplest.